 Economically and overall, Nvidia is probably winning.
 However, AMD is unlikely to go anywhere anytime soon, and if you look at their actual GPU offerings, the two are a lot more competitive than you might think.
 With frequent price and performance wars across multiple generations, you can pretty much assume that while Nvidia will always rule the highest tier of performance, AMD will put up one hell of a fight in the budget and midrange.

-Before we get to the meat of the matchup-- the hardware-- let’s take a moment to talk about the Sync technologies and the software offerings.
+Before we compare the hardware, let’s take a moment to talk about Sync technologies and software offerings.

 In terms of overall software offerings, Nvidia used to have a fairly significant advantage here.
-Nowadays, if there’s an Nvidia feature-- like Share/Shadowplay-- then AMD has something to match.
-There are still games that come out with specific optimizations and graphical effects for one of the two manufacturers, but these have become much rarer over time due to negative reception and perceived anti-competitive behavior.
+Nowadays, if there’s an Nvidia feature like Share/Shadowplay, then AMD has it matched.
+There are still games that come out with specific optimizations and graphical effects for one of the two manufacturers.
+Still, these have become much rarer over time due to negative reception and perceived anti-competitive behavior.

-We’re going to pit these two GPU manufacturers against each other in five key price ranges-- using AMD vs Nvidia comparison charts!-- to determine who comes out on top.
-When it comes to this category it’s more GeForce vs Radeon than anything else.
-In addition to performance, we’ll also be taking value into consideration, so raw graphical horsepower won’t ensure wins in each category if it comes at a severe cost to value.
+We’re going to put these two GPU manufacturers up against each other in five key price ranges.
+In addition to performance, we’ll also be considering value, so raw graphical horsepower won’t ensure wins in each category if it comes at a severe cost to value.